6 Super Simple House Training Tips You Need to Know

 As disheartening as it can be, there are ways to make the process a whole lot easier.
-These simple tips and tricks will help figure out how to stop a dog from peeing in the house and turn your dog from piddler to potty trained in no time.
+These simple tips and tricks will help figure out how to stop a dog from going to the bathroom in the house and turn your dog from piddler to potty trained in no time.

 1. Take your dog outside frequently

-The best, most simple solution to the problem of your dog going potty inside is to take them out more frequently.
+The best, most simple solution to the problem of your dog going to the bathroom inside is to take them out more frequently.
 The more opportunities they have to go outside, the less they’ll relieve themselves in the house.

 Because of their itty bitty bladders, young and small-sized dogs have to go out more often, so be extra diligent if your dog falls into this category.